recipeyak/recipeyak/README.md

 ### AWS configuration

-1. Create an S3 bucket with all objects public and configure a CORS policy that allows the website to upload resources.
+1. Create an S3 bucket and configure a CORS policy that allows the website to upload resources.

 	```json
 	[